Aims

 The Award honours professional staff (Student Affairs Officers, Student Counsellors, Student Advisors, Mentors, Coaches and Staff providing direct services to students) who consistently deliver outstanding services and contributions to students’ whole-person development, life and career planning, study needs as well as community engagement.
 Nominations should reflect initiatives that support students’ personal growth alongside their academic pursuits.
 Adopting a holistic outcome-based approach with evidence, the nominees are to be considered by the nature of professions and evaluated for the award according to the following criteria:

-- Actively facilitating students’ life and career planning processes through organised career counseling sessions, internships, mentorship programmes, and conducting work readiness and value-building workshops;
+• Actively facilitating students’ life and career planning processes through organised career counselling sessions, internships, mentorship programmes, and conducting work readiness and value-building workshops;

 Note: The selection is a holistic assessment based on the above five criteria, which carry no specified weighting.
 Nominees are suggested to demonstrate and highlight their excellence in specific areas, supported by evidence, to the Panel Members during the selection interview.
 Nominees are not required to meet all criteria simultaneously to be considered for the Award.